The Best Pumpkin Spice Bread

-Pumpkin Spice Bread is a classic fall recipe!
-This no-fail, moist and spicy cake is delicious for snacking or as dessert with a scoop of vanilla ice cream!
+Is it even fall unless there’s a Pumpkin Spice Bread baking in the oven?!
+This easy pumpkin bread recipe is a fall classic that makes a no-fail, moist and spicy cake that’s perfect for breakfast, snacking or as dessert with a scoop of vanilla ice cream!
+This loaf is definitely one of our family favourites.
+It really is the best pumpkin bread out there!

-A classic fall recipe you need to make!
+A classic fall recipe you need to make.

 Raisins or No Raisins?